Cash conversion cycle definition

 The cash conversion cycle formula is as follows:

-Of these elements of the cycle, the one most amenable to significant change is the days of inventory outstanding.
+Of the various elements of the cash conversion cycle, the one most amenable to significant change is the days of inventory outstanding.
 Receivables figures tend to vary little, while payables payment terms are dictated by existing contracts with suppliers.
 Consequently, an astute management team will focus its attention on shrinking the investment in inventory.

 Related AccountingTools Courses